Grilled Harissa Chicken

 This post may contain affiliate links.
 Please read our disclosure policy.

-Grilled harissa on a platter served with lemon slices
+Grilled harissa chicken on serving dish with lemon slices.

 Ingredients to make the recipe